MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ---

-### Sideload your app in Teams
+### Upload your custom app in Teams

-Sideload your updated message extension ([app package](/microsoftteams/platform/concepts/build-and-test/apps-package)) into Teams.
+Upload your updated message extension ([app package](/microsoftteams/platform/concepts/build-and-test/apps-package)) into Teams.
 After you complete, message extension appears in your installed **Apps** from the compose message area.

 1. Create a .zip file with app manifest and app [icons](/microsoftteams/platform/resources/schema/manifest-schema#icons).